4 Teams Head Into Finals Of Collegiate A Cappella Championship

 Well, almost.

-It might lack the drama, stage fright and screaming fans of a live singing competition but hundreds of collegiate a cappella groups from around the country submitted their best videos for the UpStaged National Collegiate Performing Arts A Cappella Championship, taking place virtually this year.
+It might lack the drama, stage fright and screaming fans of a live singing competition but hundreds of collegiate a cappella groups from around the country submitted their best videos for the UpStaged National Collegiate Performing Arts A Cappella Championship.

 Organizers announce the final four teams heading into a championship round Wednesday: